XPRNetwork/ts-smart-contract-docs/src/inline-actions.md

 ## Overview

-Inline Actions provide a way for smart contracts to execute actions on other contracts.
+Actions submitted by a user as part of a transaction are referred to as root actions.

+Actions sent from inside a smart contract are referred to as inline actions.

 ## Execution order

 Proton's architecture helps mitigate re-entrancy attacks by scheduling inline actions instead of executing them immediately.

-The actions array in a transaction submitted by the user to the blockchain are referred to as root actions.
-Root actions are executed in the order provided and each of these root actions may send outgoing notifications or inline actions recursively.
-Root action 1 and all of its recursive notifications and inline actions must be fully executed before root action 2 is executed.

-Each root and inline action create their own 2 internal FIFO queues:
+Every root and inline action maintains its own 2 internal FIFO queues for:
-1. Notification queue
+1. Notifications
-2. Action queue
+2. Actions

-As code executes in the current root or inline action's context:
+As code executes in the current action's context:
 1. Outgoing notifications get added to the current action's notification queue.
 2. Outgoing actions get added to the current action's actions queue.